 Why Asking Questions is Crucial in a Job Interview

 During a job interview, it’s essential for candidates to ask thoughtful questions, not just answer them.
-Asking the right questions demonstrates your preparation and interest in the company while providing valuable insights into the work environment, management style, and job expectations.
+Asking the right questions in an interview demonstrates your preparation and interest in the company while providing valuable insights into the work environment, management style, and job expectations.

 By preparing questions to ask a hiring manager, you can better understand the company’s culture and assess long-term career growth opportunities.
 This approach ensures that the job aligns with your professional goals and sets you up for success in this role.

-Preparing for questions to ask hiring manager allows you to:
+Moreover, preparing for questions to ask a hiring manager allows you to:

 What Questions to Ask a Hiring Manager